nebari-dev/nebari-docs/docs/docs/how-tos/How to authenticate using Keycloak.md

 ---
 id: login-keycloak
-title: How to authenticate using Keycloak
+title: How to authenticate using Keycloak and launch your server
 description: |
   This is a how-to for authenticating using Keycloak.
 ---